Storyflow Logo

 Notion logo

-Best for: Notion-native users who want CRM alongside other databases.
-Not for: users who want auto-sync or dedicated CRM features.
+Best for: Notion-native users who want CRM alongside their other databases.
+Not for: users who want auto-sync or dedicated CRM ergonomics out of the box.

-Pros: Database paradigm is flexible, integrates with broader Notion workspace, free for individuals.
+Pros: Flexible database paradigm, integrates with the broader Notion workspace, free for individuals, fully customisable schema.

-Verdict: Notion is the right pick for Notion-native CRM users.
+Verdict: Notion is the right pick for Notion-native users who want to keep everything in one workspace.

 6. Monica HQ (Best Open-Source Self-Hostable)